MrTanoshii/Advent-of-Code-2022/day_14/README.md

 As you begin to make your way deeper underground, you feel the ground rumble for a moment.
 Sand begins pouring into the cave!
 If you don't quickly figure out where the sand is going, you could quickly become trapped!

 Fortunately, your [familiarity](https://adventofcode.com/2018/day/17) with analyzing the path of falling material will come in handy here.
-You scan a two-dimensional vertical slice of the cave above you (your puzzle input) and discover that it is mostly **air** with structures made of **rock**.
+You scan a two-dimensional vertical slice of the cave above you (your puzzle input) and discover that it is mostly **air** with structures made of **rock.**

 Your scan traces the path of each solid rock structure and reports the `x,y` coordinates that form the shape of the path, where `x` represents distance to the right and `y` represents distance down.
 Each path appears as a single line of text in your scan.
 After the first point of each path, each point indicates the end of a straight horizontal or vertical line to be drawn from the previous point.
 For example: